yappyrocket21/IsaacSim_benchmarkscript/source/extensions/isaacsim.ros2.sim_control/docs/README.md

 ## Overview

-The ROS 2 Simulation Control extension provides ROS 2 services to control Isaac Sim simulations.
-This extension is designed to be scalable, allowing multiple services to run simultaneously.
+The ROS 2 Simulation Control extension uses the ROS 2 Simulation Interfaces to control Isaac Sim functions.
+This extension is designed to be scalable, allowing multiple services and actions to run simultaneously with little performance overhead.

 ## Features